Please enter valid zip code

 San Francisco-based online financial institution Chime partners with banks to offer banking services to its customers.

 Chime is a neobank (a challenger bank), a tech company operating 100% online.
 Neobanks have limited services compared to brick-and-mortar banks and credit unions.
-Still, they also can offer certain perks and benefits, such as higher interest rates, due to their significantly reduced overhead.
+Still, due to their significantly reduced overhead, they can offer certain perks and benefits, such as higher interest rates.

-Chime offers ATM debit cards and a network of over 38,000 ATMs with no fees, no monthly checking account fees, and a Get Paid Early program where you can access funds up to two days early.
+Chime offers ATM debit cards and a network of over 38,000 ATMs with no fees, no monthly checking account fees, and a Get Paid Early program that allows you to access funds up to two days early.

 Wells Fargo

 Wells Fargo has been in business since 1852.
 Its early payday program is tied to direct deposit and has no enrollment or service fee.
-Customers sign a prefilled direct deposit form, and pay will be posted when the bank receives notice of ACH payment from an employer, though initially, it may take a few pay cycles before early pay kicks in.
+Customers sign a prefilled direct deposit form, and pay will be posted when the bank receives notice of ACH payment from an employer.
+However, it may take a few pay cycles before early pay kicks in.

 Wells Fargo’s everyday checking account requires a $25 minimum opening balance, and account holders must be 17 or older (18 if opening online).
 A $10 monthly maintenance fee can be waived with a $500 minimum daily balance or one qualifying direct deposit of $500 or more.
 Account holders ages 17-24 won’t have to meet any requirements to avoid the monthly maintenance fee.